interaktivarum/rgblind/README.md

 RGBlind is initiated, designed and developed by [Interaktiva rum (Interactive rooms)](http://www.interaktivarum.se/en) and funded by [The Internet Foundation in Sweden](http://www.iis.se/english).

 ##Setup and usage
-No installation is needed, just clone the or download the files and place them in a folder of your choice.
+No installation is needed, just clone or download the files and place them in a folder of your choice.
 The **rgblind** folder contains all the files you need to use the toolkit on your own website:
 * rgblind.js
 * rgblind.css
 * rgblind.svg